Josly025/ecommerce.io/README.md

-# ecommerce.io
+# e-ssentials.io
-- Vanilla JS ecommerce app
+- Full functioning authentication for online shopping with that vanilla JS and SASSSY style